• Home

 Q. What other actions do we need to take?

-• Some software systems allow users to modify picklists themselves.
-In that case, go into your system and edit the appropriate picklists to reflect the new field values created for this data element.
+Some software systems allow users to modify picklists themselves.
+In that case, go into your system and edit the appropriate picklists to reflect the new field values created for various data elements.

 Related Posts